MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Invoke-RestMethod.md

 Enter the variable name, including the dollar sign (`$`).

 To override a value in the web request session, use a cmdlet parameter, such as `-UserAgent` or `-Credential`.
 Parameter values take precedence over values in the web request session.
+Content related headers, such as `Content-Type`, will be also be overridden when a `MultipartFormDataContent` object is supplied for `-Body`.

 Unlike a remote session, the web request session is not a persistent connection.
 It is an object that contains information about the connection and the request, including cookies, credentials, the maximum redirection value, and the user agent string.